davidjo/snd_hda_macbookpro/README.md

 Issues:

-Because the format is fixed at 44.1 kHz, 24 bit 4 channel and the format is set by undocumented vendor node commands its not clear if other formats can be supported in the 8409 itself.
+Because the format is fixed at 44.1 kHz, 24 bit (S24_3LE) 4 channel and the format is set by undocumented vendor node commands its not clear if other formats can be supported in the 8409 itself.
-I have little knowledge of Alsa so my assumption is at the moment it does not do software processing and only hardware processing can be changed which in this case is nothing.
-So the Alsa device would have to be set to this fixed format and then eg pulseaudio used to do volume processing etc. so far I do not know how to set this up.
+It appears now that Apples set up can take eg S24_LE format and S32_LE format.